 The formal grammar below, developed initially for the first version of the GS1 Digital Link standard [DL1], supports 'convenience alphas' in place of commonly used application identifiers.
-For example, '01' can be replaced by 'gtin', '414' by 'gln' etc. These were introduced in an effort to make DL URIs more developer-friendly.
-Experience has shown that the opposite is true as it introduces complexity for implentations of the standard.
+For example, '01' can be replaced by 'gtin', '414' by 'gln' etc. These were introduced in an effort to make GS1 Digital Link URIs more developer-friendly.
+Experience has shown that the opposite is true as it introduces complexity for implementations of the standard.
 Therefore please note that:

-Convenience alphas will be removed from future version of the standard and hence are flagged as DEPRECATED here.
+Convenience alphas will be removed from future versions of the standard and hence are flagged as DEPRECATED here.